Why Strictly Come Dancing voting figures won’t be revealed

 The Strictly Come Dancing voting figures and stats won’t be revealed by the BBC.

-Once again viewers were able to vote for their favourite via phone, online and mobile, with the results combined with the judges' scores weekly to decide the bottom two in the dance off.
+Once again viewers were able to vote for their favourite via phone, online and mobile.
+The results are combined with the judges’ scores weekly to decide the bottom two in the dance off.

 In the final it was viewer votes alone who decided the winner, with the judges votes just given as ‘guidance’.

 The BBC says that it will not be releasing Strictly Come Dancing voting figures.
 It means we don’t know who finished as runner up or third place.